-- 1. Periodically remove dust build up before thickness gets to 5 mm (0.2 in). - 2.
+- 1. Periodically remove dust build up before thickness gets to 5 mm. - 2.
 Remove swarf and dirt from on and below the coupling guards.

 Monitoring equipment

 For additional safety, use condition-monitoring devices.
 Condition-monitoring devices include but are not limited to these devices: